shaisachs/the-check/README.md

 Of course it was not any one scrap of paper, but several of them put together that held the answer.
 But did it matter, really?
 What was the difference between two years, and two decades, when it came to something as fleeting as a memory?
 She would not be able to recover those days, even if she could reconstruct every last detail of that bygone season.
 Johnny was gone, the diner was far too successful; a walk down Main Street in the middle of the day was no longer all that peaceful.

 Frankie's eyebrows gathered into a frown.
 Still, she had to know.

+It was later that day when she cracked the lid open on her laptop and created a database she called "Johnny's checks."
+She thought, briefly, about creating a gizmo - or buying one, surely there was a way to buy one - that would read all of his receipts, one by one, and turn them into records for her database.
+She decided against it out of sheer obstinance; that would take time and she didn't want to bother.
+She wanted the answer to her question, not another mess of screws and wires on her desk.
+Once the question entered her mind, she simply couldn't let go of it.